Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 Follow the steps in [setup](#Setting-up-the-Linux-Environment)

+### Task 2: **Enumerate**

-1. First, we are given the IP of the machine that we will attack in the THM network.
+We are given the IP of the machine that we will attack in the THM network, it is usually `10.10.x.x`.
+It is recommended to document all your findings in a text file.

+#### Question: How many open ports?

+To find out how many ports are open we use Nmap.

 **Nmap** (**N**etwork **Map**per) is a powerful open-source tool used for network discovery and security auditing.
-It is widely used in network security to discover hosts, services and what program version of the devices on the network, thus creating a "map" (often called fingerprint) of the network.
+It is widely used in network security to discover hosts, services and what program version of the devices on the network, thus creating a "map"  of the network.
 Nmap can be used to:

 - Discover live hosts on a network.
 - Identify open ports on a target host.